 - Ridesharing.com was founded in Montreal, then expanded to serve the rest of Canada and the United States.
 It’s free to book a ride of less than 46 miles, but there is a booking fee for longer rides.

 - Zipcar is a car-sharing service that lets members use vehicles by the hour or day, with gas and insurance included.
 It’s more for urbanites who want to drive short distances without owning a car; drive farther than 180 miles in 24 hours, and you’ll pay a surcharge.
 There’s no maximum distance, however.
 Zipcar allows one-way reservations in Boston, LA, Seattle, Denver, Providence, Baltimore and Washington D.C., as of 2017.

 - Car2Go is another car-sharing service.
 You can drive up to 150 miles, and then you’ll be billed 45 cents per mile (plus tax) in addition to the standard trip rates.
 Car2Go allows you to drive a maximum of 200 miles outside the designated “home area.”

 - Zimride, which is operated by Enterprise, bills itself as a secure ridesharing network.
 Why “secure”?
 Users must be part of a corporate or university network in order to share rides.

 The upshot is this: If you need a long-distance rideshare, you have a lot of options.
 If you choose Uber or Lyft, follow Wright’s lead and tip your driver well.
 And if you end up driving yourself, make sure your car insurance will protect you.
-Get free quotes from multiple insurers on Compare.com today!
+Get cheap quotes from multiple insurers today!